Krk: 20th century

 The Italian Occupation (1918–1920) was brief, and Krk was handed over to Croatia, then in Yugoslavia, by the Treaty of Rapallo, Italy took Krk again in the Second World War (1941–1943), and German occupation followed from 1943 to 1945.
 The post-war development of Krk was led by tourism.
 The building of an airport and then a bridge over to the mainland ensures the future of the development of tourism on this island.
 In Omišalj there has also been industrial development.

-The bridge is at the north end of Krk island and uses the small island of Otoćić Sveti Marko (St. Mark's Islet) as a mid-support.
+The bridge is at the north end of Krk island and uses the small island of Otočić Sveti Marko (St. Mark's Islet) as a mid-support.
+The bridge was completed and opened in July 1980 and originally named Tito's Bridge (Titov most) in honor of Yugoslav president Josip Broz Tito, who had died two months earlier.
+The bridge has since been renamed Krk Bridge or Krčki most.

+Ship Building

+The island has a long history of shipbuilding, dating to the Liburnians.
+Nearby close to the harbor of Mala Luka, remains of a Liburnian-era shipyard have been found.

+The name of the municipality of Dubašnica is derived from "Dub", an old Slavic word for oak.
+Oak forests made the island attractive for ship builders, dating to Liburnian times.

+Malinska harbor was used as a port due to its protection from bura wind as well as its depth.

+The harbor of Vrbnik was used for shipbuilding in the 13th century.

 Economics and infrastructure

 Krk is located rather near the mainland and has been connected to it via a 1430 m two-arch concrete bridge since 1980, one of the longest concrete bridges in the world.
+Prior to construction of the bridge, a ferry carried passengers and vehicles from Črišnjevo on the mainland to a port located in the cove of Voz on Krk.

 Due to the proximity to the city of Rijeka, Omišalj also hosts the Rijeka International Airport as well as an oil terminal representing a part of the Port of Rijeka and a petrochemical plant.

-Since January 2021,there is an active Krk LNG terminal storage and regasification ship moored in Omisalj, north of Krk, able to receive large LNG carrier ships and then to pump the gas into trans-European pipelines.
+Since January 2021,there is an active Krk LNG terminal storage and regasification ship moored in Omišalj, north of Krk, able to receive large LNG carrier ships and then to pump the gas into trans-European pipelines.

 Krk is a popular tourist destination, due to its proximity to Slovenia, southern Germany, Austria, and northern Italy.
 Since the collapse of the Eastern Bloc, many tourists have appeared from Slovakia, Hungary, Romania, and other former Eastern Bloc countries.

-Fiber access network

-In 2009 the municipality started the project of building a fiber-optic network on the whole area of the city (the town of Krk and 14 neighboring villages) as part of the town infrastructure.
-Thereby the focus is on building the passive part of the network, which is the most expensive one and the prerequisite for service providers being able to provide ultra-fast Internet connections and new e-Services.
-The project is covering 6,243 inhabitants and 6,000 households.
-The first issue was the elaboration of a cost-benefit analysis in 2009/2010 followed by a preliminary network planning.
-At the beginning of 2013 the building authority issued the relevant approval.
-The next step is the elaboration of the main project which is the condition for getting the building permission and by which the project can apply for EU structural funds.

 Geography

-Krk is like many Croatian islands, it is rocky and hilly.
+Krk, like many Croatian islands, is rocky and hilly.
 The rock is mostly karst.
 The southeast portion of the island is mostly bare as a result of the bora winds.